How Much Is Dental Insurance?

 What Does Dental Insurance Cover?

-3. Major Services: Crowns, bridges, and dentures are covered at 50% to 80%.
+• Major Services: Crowns, bridges, and dentures typically receive coverage ranging from 50% to 80%.

 What’s Typically Not Covered?

-• Cosmetic dentistry (e.g., teeth whitening)
+• Cosmetic procedures (e.g., teeth whitening)

 • Orthodontics (braces), which may have a lifetime maximum benefit